flbulgarelli/language-ruby/README.md

 language-ruby
 ============

-Haskell parser for the Ruby 2.7 Language.
-Project structure is loosly based https://github.com/erikd/language-javascript, lexer is based on https://github.com/bjpop/language-python and parser is based on https://github.com/whitequark/parser.
+Haskell parser for the Ruby 2.6 Language.
+Project structure is loosely based https://github.com/erikd/language-javascript, lexer is based on https://github.com/bjpop/language-python and parser is based on https://github.com/whitequark/parser.

 ## Building